corona-warn-app/cwa-verification-portal/README.md

 ## Development

-This component can be build locally in order to test the functionality of the interfaces and verify the concepts it is build upon.
+This component can be built locally in order to test the functionality of the interfaces and verify the concepts it is build upon.
 There are two ways to build:

  - [Maven](https:///maven.apache.org) build - to run this component as spring application on your local machine